pawamoy/pypi-insiders/README.md

 Self-hosted PyPI server with automatic updates for Insiders versions of projects.

+> [!NOTE]
+> This project will soon be integrated into https://github.com/pawamoy/insiders-project.

 ## Motivation

 Some open source projects follow the **sponsorware release strategy**,